PERCEPTIONS OF HISTORY

 -- THE "DISCOVERY" OF AMERICA:

-record, primarily by omitting relevant facts, sometimes by inventing
+record -- primarily by omitting crucial facts, sometimes by inventing

-them, a phenomenon attributable to literary enthusiasm, poetic license
+them, a phenomenon attributable to opportunism, career expectations, political correctness, literary enthusiasm, poetic license

-(se non è vero è molto ben trovato!), to
+(se non è vero è molto ben trovato!), optimism (feel good stories), and even

-to greed.
-Let's face it, most historians -- like lawyers -- write
+greed.
+Let's face it, many historians -- like lawyers -- write

-what is expected of them, or what will pay handsomely.
+what they believe is expected of them, or what will render social and economic benefits.
 This is why

 historical accounts that raise uncomfortable questions, upset the